Hevand/MultiTenantFrontDoor/readme.md

 # Using Azure Front Door for multi-tenant, globally deployed applications
 ## Introduction
-If you're in the business of offering (commercial) software as a service, you (should) have been thinking about making your web application multi-tenant.
-In this article, we'll investigate how Azure Front Door can help route individual users in a multi-tenant, globally deployed application.
+If you're building commerical software, you should be thinking about making your web application multi-tenant.
+This article will explain how Azure Front Door can help route individual users in a multi-tenant, globally deployed application.

-Having a multi-tenant web application offers several benefits.
+To start with, having a multi-tenant web application offers several benefits.
 For example:

 - Optimized resource usage, as resource capacity claimed is shared over a larger number of customers
 - Reduced management overhead, as there is an application deployment for a group of customers - not _per customer_
 - Reduced costs, as a result of the optimized resource usage and reduced management overhead.

-Having a multi-tenant application does not mean that there is a single global deployment supporting all tenants.
-In fact, going for a single global deployment would imply limitations in scalability, versioning, management and add to overall complexity.
+A multi-tenant application does not imply that there is a single application deployment supporting all tenants.
+In fact, going for a single deployment would impose limits to scalability, versioning, management and might complicate matters later.

-Instead, it is a common (even necessary, depending on scale) practice to think about partitioning your tenants and distributing them across different deployments of your application.
-These different deployments are typically referred to as _deployment stamps_ or _scale units_, representing a deployable, independent version of your application.
+Instead, it is a common practice to distribute them across different instances of your application.
+These different instances are typically referred to as _deployment stamps_ or _scale units_, representing a deployable, independent version of your application aimed to support a subset of the tenants.

-Having multiple deployments allows your architecture to:
+Having multiple deployments allows the architecture to:

-- Address scalability limitations of your application and / or the underlying infrastructure
+- Address scalability limitations of the application and / or the underlying infrastructure
 - Isolate particular tenants that have more stringent security requirements / customizations
-- Provision tenants in a particular region / geo, allowing your application to support data sovereignty and other legislation
+- Provision tenants in a particular region / geo, allowing the application to support data sovereignty and other legislation

 Having multiple deployments also introduces some challenges.
-As part of your architecture and product strategy, you now have to think about directing end-users to the deployment stamp or scale unit that supports their tenant as the alternative would imply cross-stamp pollination.
+As part of architecture and product strategy, we need a plan to direct end-users to the deployment stamp or scale unit that supports their tenant.

 ## The application
 Assume that the application is build on Azure App Services and deployed in 6 geographies: EastUS, WestUS,  Europe, France, Norway and Australia.
 The application's architecture caters for disaster recovery scenarios by having a secondary (active) deployment in the paired region.